jbossdemocentral/jdg-labs/lab-guides/lab2-guide.md

 	Note that since we are using a QueryBuilder specifically for Task.class we can safely do this cast.

 1. You also need to add the following import statement if you IDE doesn't fix that

 		import org.apache.lucene.search.Query;
 		import org.hibernate.search.query.dsl.QueryBuilder;
 		import org.infinispan.query.Search;

 ### Test and deploy
-Now you are almost finished with Lab 2, you should run the Arquillian tests and then deploy the application.
+Now you are almost finished with lab 2, you should run the Arquillian tests and then deploy the application.